Chart Color Schemes

 Palm Island faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The university qualification rate in the area is 6.8%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 4.4%, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.0%).
-Vocational pathways account for 21.7% of qualifications among those aged 15+, with advanced diplomas making up 3.8% and certificates 17.9%.
+The area's university qualification rates are significantly lower than the Australian average, at 6.8% compared to 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common university qualifications in the area, with a rate of 4.4%, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.0%).
+Vocational pathways account for 21.7% of qualifications among residents aged 15 and above - advanced diplomas make up 3.8% while certificates represent 17.9%.

-Educational participation is high, with 30.1% of residents currently enrolled in formal education.
+Educational participation is notably high, with 30.1% of residents currently enrolled in formal education.
 This includes 20.8% in primary education, 6.3% in secondary education, and 0.6% pursuing tertiary education.
-The area has two schools serving 459 students: Bwgcolman Community School and St Michael's Catholic School.
-The educational mix includes one primary school and one K-12 school.

 Frequently Asked Questions - Education